LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAccounts/credentials.md

 5. Click **Next**.
 6. In the Add Credentials dialog box, specify the following:
     - **Keys Certificate**: This is required.
 Click **Upload**, and upload the file that contains the private and public keys.
 The file format must be .pfx, .p12 (recommended), or .jks.
     - **Trust Certificate**: Click **Upload**, and upload the file that contains the trusted resources.
 The file format must be .crt, .cer, or .pem.
+As mentioned above, if your keystore already has the trust certificate, then one provided via the UI is not required.
     - **Keys Certificate Password**: Optionally enter the password for the keys certificate.
     - **Trust Certificate Password**: Optionally enter the password for the trust certificate.
     - **Cryptographic Protocols**: Select the encryption/decryption protocols that are supported by the trusted resources.
 If you leave this blank, the default value of TLS 1.2 and TLS1.1 is used.